ane/llama/README.md

 ## License

-Copyright © 2017 Antoine Kalmbac
+Copyright © 2017 Antoine Kalmbach

 Distributed under the Apache License either version 2.0 or (at your option) any later version, see [LICENSE](./LICENSE).